 - 1981 St. John Vianney Center (inpatient treatment)

 - 1981-1982 in residence, Goshen Manor (West Chester, PA)

 Summary of Sexual Abuse Allegations against Father Joseph McKenzie:

-According to the 2005 grand jury report, the Archdiocese of Philadelphia received at least four sets of reports relating to sexual abuse of minors by Father Joseph McKenzie.
-He had a staggering five leaves of absence during his relatively short priesthood, and went for evaluations/treatment at St. John Vianney, a notorious treatment facility for pedophile priests in Downingtown, Pennsylvania, three times.
+Father Joseph McKenzie was ordained a priest in 1951 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to the Philadelphia 2005 Grand Jury Report, at least four child sexual abuse allegations against Father Joseph McKenzie were reported.
+He had five leaves of absence during his relatively short priesthood, and went three times for evaluations/treatment at St. John Vianney, a notorious treatment facility for pedophile priests in Downingtown, Pennsylvania.

 The first allegation against McKenzie, made in 1971, alleged that he sexually abused a boy while on a leave of absence at the Padua Retreat House, which was in itself an unusual assignment that may suggest McKenzie had some difficulties with parish ministry.
 Priests accused of abuse are sometimes sent to retreat houses to “reflect” upon their behavior and pray for God’s assistance in controlling their behavior in the future.
 Of course, we cannot say this was the case with McKenzie with certainty until we have reviewed his personnel file, but this certainly is a red flag that merits further investigation.